Parallel Dual-Numbers Reverse AD: Preliminaries: The Type of Reverse AD

 However, the problem arises when defining $\mathcal R_3$ inductively as a program transformation.
 To observe this difference between $\mathcal R_3$ and $\mathcal R_{3\text{dual}}$, consider the term $t = \fun(x : (\sigma, \tau)).\ \fst(x)$ of type $(\sigma, \tau) \ra \sigma$ and the types of its derivative using both methods:

 Their implementations look as follows:

 where $\underline{0}_{\underline{\tau}}$ is the zero value of the cotangent type of $\tau$.
 The issue with the first variant is that $\tau$ may be an arbitrarily complex type, perhaps even containing large arrays of scalars, and hence this zero value $\underline{0}_{\underline{\tau}}$ may also be large.
 Having to construct this large zero value is not, in general, possible in constant time, whereas the primal operation ($\fst$) was a constant-time operation; this is anathema to getting a reverse AD code transformation with the correct time complexity.
-Further, on our example program, the variant $\mathcal R_{3}$ is seen to result in more a complex code transformation than $\mathcal R_{3\text{dual}}$, which holds more generally. $\mathcal R_{3}$ shares both these challenges with the CHAD formulation $\mathcal R_{2}$ of reverse AD.
+Further, on our example program, we see that the variant $\mathcal R_{3}$ results in a more complex code transformation than $\mathcal R_{3\text{dual}}$, and this observation turns out to hold more generally. $\mathcal R_{3}$ shares both these challenges with the CHAD formulation $\mathcal R_{2}$ of reverse AD.

 As evidenced by the complexity analysis and optimisation of the CHAD reverse AD algorithm~\citep{chad-efficient-popl}, there are ways to avoid having to construct a non-constant-size zero value here.
-In fact, we use one of those ways, in a different situation, later in this paper in \cref{sec:cayley}.
+In fact, we use one of those ways, in a different guise, later in this paper in \cref{sec:cayley}.
 However, in this paper we choose the $\mathcal R_{3\text{dual}}$ approach.
 We pursue the dual numbers approach not to avoid having to deal with the issue of large zeros---indeed, skipping the problem here just moves it somewhere else, namely to the implementation of the backpropagators ($\underline{\R} \lra c$).
-Rather, we pursue this approach because $\mathcal R_{3\text{dual}}$ extends more easily to a variety of language features (see \cref{sec:source-language-extension}).
+Rather, we pursue this approach because $\mathcal R_{3\text{dual}}$ extends more easily to a variety of language features (see \cref{sec:source-language-extension,sec:parallelism}).